Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Conclusion

 \section{Conclusion}

-In this work, we propose a novel \model~framework with a strong discrete reasoning capability to tackle QA challenge over visually-rich table-text documents in the form of TAT-DQA.
-We model the differences and correlations of various elements (i.e., quantities, dates, question, and document blocks) in the input with hierarchical graphs.
-We validate its effectiveness with extensive experiments and analyses, which show our framework can beat the previous state-of-the-art model by large margins.
-Our work significantly pushes the frontier of the research on intelligent document understanding towards real-world application.
+In this work, we propose a novel \model~model with strong discrete reasoning capabilities to tackle QA challenge over visually-rich table-text documents in the form of TAT-DQA, which models the differences and correlations of various elements (i.e., quantities, dates, question, and document blocks) in the input with hierarchical graphs.
+We experimentally validate that our model can beat previous state-of-the-art by large margins.
+In the future, we would like to explore more advanced methods to handle the challenging multi-page documents, even very long ones like financial statements with over 100 pages.